 How Can I Get Housing Financial Assistance?

-Referrals to the Department of Behavioral Health and Disability Services (DBHDS) rental and housing support consideration must be made through your DD Case Manager/Support Coordinator.
+Referrals to the Department of Behavioral Health and Developmental Services (DBHDS) rental and housing support consideration must be made through your DD Case Manager/Support Coordinator.